 Most homes and apartments have closets.
 We use closets to store things, keep things out of sight, and to maintain order.
 Metaphorically, a closet is a state or condition of secrecy, privacy, or obscurity.

 A few years back my family and I lived in Yuma, Arizona.
-We lived in a beautiful home, the largest home we have ever lived in.
-The master bedroom had a ginormous closet, bigger than several offices I had over the years.
+We lived in a beautiful home, the largest home we have ever lived in. (twice the size our present house) The master bedroom had a ginormous closet, bigger than several offices I’ve had over the years.
 This closet was perfect for a person like me.
 I have an Obsessive Compulsive Personality and I love order.
 I love everything having its own place.

 So it is with Evangelical Christianity.
 Evangelicals have a ginormous closet they use to store the people and behaviors they don’t want other Evangelicals and the outside world to see.
 This closet is a metaphorical closet, a state or condition of secrecy, privacy, or obscurity.